wirebits/PicoWQuack/README.md

 - It is used to put the cursor in the next line.
 - It is only used with TYPE.
 - Example : `TYPE Hello World!-`
+- If TYPE contain any command and then `-` then it run automatically without `ENTER` key.

 # Supported Mnemonics
 ## Alphabet Keys